 Difference Between a Scuba and Snorkel Mask?

 What’s the difference between scuba masks and snorkel masks?
 There are a few requirements in order for a mask to be suitable for scuba diving.
-Diving masks built for scuba diving should have strong glass.
+Dive masks built for scuba diving should have strong glass.
 Which will be able to withstand the pressures underwater.

-Secondly, diving masks must have an edge skirt seal that encloses the nose.
+Secondly, scuba diving masks must have an edge skirt seal that encloses the nose.
 To provide the air space needed for ear equalization upon descent.

 With a snorkeling mask.
 There are many different types of snorkeling masks available on the market.
 These can range from a full face snorkel mask which also covers your nose.
 To a mask similar to the diving and snorkeling masks listed above.